msiemens/tinydb/docs/usage.rst

 Tables
 ::::::

 You can use TinyDB with multiple tables.
-They behave exactly as descibred
+They behave exactly as described
 above:

 >>> table = db.table('name')